2018CS303/assignments-ThisWasntTaken/Selenium Headless IMT2016129.md

 ```
 pip install -U selenium
 ```
 2. Download chromedriver from `https://sites.google.com/a/chromium.org/chromedriver/downloads`.
 This will enable Selenium to run all the test cases with browser.
 Make sure that `chromedriver` is in the executable path.
-The following code deomstrates the usage :
+The following code demonstrates the usage :
 ```
 from selenium import webdriver
 from selenium.webdriver.common.keys import Keys